inagen/inagen.github.io/_posts/2022-8-19-Preparing-RPi-For-RedTeaming.md

 ---
 # Preface

 The RaspberryPi is an indispensable tool in a RedTeamer's arsenal.
 This microcomputer allows you to have constant access to the company's internal network without the physical presence of a hacker.
 The small body allows this tool to be invisible.
-However, this tool needs to be properly configured for a successful cyber-exercise.
+However, this tool needs to be properly configured for a successful RedTeaming.

 In this article, I will tell you what goals I set and how I set up my favorite tool to achieve these goals.
 It will be enough to run the script once on the device, and it will be completely ready for combat use.

 # Goals

-In order to successfully complete a RedTeaming, I will highlight the main qualities that a microcomputer configured by me should have:
+In order to successfully complete an engagement, I will highlight the main qualities that a microcomputer configured by me should have:

 * Stable remote access to the microcomputer.
 * Invisibility to the defense team.